TeskaLabs/CatVision-Docs/get-started/sdk-ios.md

 ![Add CatVision.io SDK in XCode as a Embedded Binary, step 5](../assets/cvio_ios_xcode_5.png)

-The _information property list file_ \(or `Info.plist` for short\) of the iOS app needs to contain your _CatVision.io API Key ID_ so that the application authenticates properly to a [app.catvision.io](https://app.catvision.io).
+_CatVision.io API Key ID _has to be added into the _information property list file_ \(or `Info.plist` for short\) of the iOS app so that the application authenticates properly to [catvision.io](https://app.catvision.io).
 See [Catvision.io API Key](//get-started/api-key.md) for more information of how to get obtain _CatVision.io API Key ID_ if you don't have one.

 Open `Info.plist` file of your iOS app and _add row_ from a context menu.
-A _Key_ is `CVIOApiKeyId`, type is a String and a value is the _CatVision.io API Key ID_.
+The _Key_ is `CVIOApiKeyId`, the type is a String and the value is the _CatVision.io API Key ID_.

 ![Add CatVision.io SDK in XCode as a Embedded Binary, step 5](../assets/cvio_ios_xcode_6.png)